simbazo/MiDigitalLife/core/readme.md

 2: Navigate to the the cloned repository folder and go inside of core by using your command line or terminal
 3: ex: cd /your_path/MiDigitalLife/core
 4: run the command "composer install"

+## Do not forget
+From Default git is not pushing my .env file, and i'm not sure why is doing that.

+so i have created a file name "env" inside core folder, please rename this file to ".env", don't forget just add . before the name of the file.

 After the steps bellolow, make sure that you got a folder called vendor inside core folder.